alexroz/alexroz.github.io/_posts/2017-02-26-typescript-2.1-change-string-literal-narrowing.md

 In TS 2.0, the action.payload type is narrowed to Book[] based on switch(action.type).
 However, in 2.1 the rules have changed.

-Everything is well described here: ngrx app issue: https://github.com/ngrx/example-app/issues/93 and related TS issue: https://github.com/Microsoft/TypeScript/issues/2214#issuecomment-268855988
+Everything is well described here in the [ngrx app issue](https://github.com/ngrx/example-app/issues/93) and the [related TS issue](https://github.com/Microsoft/TypeScript/issues/2214#issuecomment-268855988).

 The TS 2.1 code requires a couple of changes: